gillmre/microlily/README.md

 # microlily: Microtonal support for Lilypond

-Original code by Graham Breed at https://bitbucket.org/x31eq/microlily.
+Code by Graham Breed, forked from https://bitbucket.org/x31eq/microlily.

 This package adds support for microtonal notation in Lilypond, including Sagittal and Extended Helmholtz-Ellis notations.